juliadaser/Siggraph-Workshop/README.md

 <br>

+## This Github Page Contains
+- 3D models of the box encasing, the floor, and the hearts for 3D-printing
+- The Code for the ESP32 Microcontrollers
+- The Class-Slides
+- The Slides on how to Create a Database
+- coming soon... the Slides on how to Upload the ESP32 Code

 ## About
 Welcome to your hands-on workshop at Siggraph 2024!
 Today, you are making your very own pair of DIY Love Messengers!